ikotler/pythonect/doc/tutorial/helloworld.rst

 --------------------------

 Pythonect supports multiple graph describing languages and diagram formats.
-For the Hello world program, I will be using `Dia
+For the Hello world example I will be using `Dia
 <https://wiki.gnome.org/Dia/>`_.

 :program:`Dia` is a free and open source general-purpose diagramming software.